 Colombia has a state-owned enterprise Ecopetrol.
 The company is owned 88.49% by the state and the rest of capital is listed in Bogota, New York and Toronto stock exchanges.
 EITI-Colombia describes Ecopetrol governance structure and the composition the Ecopetrol's shareholding constitution.

 Ecopetrol's 2016 main operational results are available here.

-- Colombia also uses an online platform to collect data directly from companies and government agencies.
+- Colombia also uses an online platform collect data directly from companies and government agencies.

 - It also includes a tool for searching geo-reference data for regions and municipalities on a number of issues including mining titles, licenses, production and royalties.

-- As ilustrated in the overview, Colombia's reports brought innovative information on social and economic issues.
+- Colombia's reports brought innovative information on other topics like transportation and tax authority reforms.

 - EITI Colombia offers an online training programme which explains in 5 modules the country's extractive industry and how citizens can participate in accountability processes.

 - Civil society is engaged in implementation not only through the multi-stakeholder group, but also through the Mesa de la Sociedad Civil para las Industrias Extractivas, a wider network dedicated to transparency in the sector.

 The Ministry of Mines and Energy hosts the EITI national secretariat.
-Deputy-Minister of Mining, Carlos Andrés Cante is the EITI Champion and Gloria Patricia Gamba performs as the National Coordinator.
+Deputy-Minister of Mining, Carolina Rojas is the EITI Champion and Lorena Roa is the National Coordinator.
 Within the Ministry, the sectorial planning unit (UPME) supports the MSG technical work.
 Below is the detailed composition of the National Tripartite Commission:

 - Government constituency